Digital Parenting

 Supporting your child's safe start online

-We believe internet access should always come with strong safety measures.
+Internet access should always come with strong safety measures.
 That’s why we offer step-by-step guides on setting up parental controls, available on our website and through our partner, the ISPCC.
 Our in-store teams are also happy to help.
 For added peace of mind, our SecureNet service lets you limit screen time and block specific sites or apps.

 We fully support parents’ choices about when and how their child uses a device.
 This includes school-led agreements to delay access to social media and restrict phone use during class time.